agenieus/agenieus/README.md

 ---------------------------------
 ## About Me

-My name is David Adeleke and I am a budding data analyst with a passion for working with data and deriving insights to drive decision-making.
+My name is David Adeleke and I am a budding Software Developer with a passion for creating systems and structures that are stable and solid for commercial use.
-I am quite competent in different advanced tools widely used in the industry, I am eager to collaborate and assist in helping provide solutions to the problem in whatsoever the data is  centered about, i am also eager to learn and grow even more in the field of data analysis.
+I am quite competent in different advanced tools widely used in the industry, I am eager to collaborate and assist in helping provide solutions to the problem, i am also eager to learn and grow even more in the field of development.

 ## Skills
+- Hypertext Markup Language (HTML)
+- Casacade Styling Sheets (CSS)
+- JavaScript
+- Nodejs
+- Flutter (Dart)
+- Python
 - Proficient in use of Microsoft Excel for data manipulation and analysis.
 - Skilled in PowerBI for data visualization and reporting
 - Experienced in using Google Query for data extraction and transformation.